 I never fit in with the other boys.
 From my earliest memories, I did not like organized sports.
 I preferred to play dolls with my sister, watch TV for hours on end, or imagine elaborate fantasy stories in my mind.
 But play baseball, football or basketball?
 I was not interested.

-As a young child my father would take me to different sporting events.
+As a young child, my father would take me to different sporting events.
 We would watch the Eagles play football or the Phillies play baseball.
 Sometimes, when I was very young my grandfather would come with us.
 I remember my father listening to the play-by-play reporting on his small transistor radio with the earpiece in one ear.
 He never explained the rules of the games to me, that I remember, but I was also not very interested.
 My main pleasure at these games was eating hot dogs and cotton candy and getting a bobblehead doll.
 I was bored by the game.

-About a year later, when I had started Kindergarten or First Grade, my grandmother walked in on my sister and I, who were playing out an elaborate story with the dolls.
+About a year later, when I had started Kindergarten or First Grade, my grandmother walked in on my sister and me, who were playing out an elaborate story with the dolls.
 “You’re too old to be playing with dolls,” she demanded.
 “I’m going to tell all your friends that you play with dolls.”
 I knew my grandmother loved me, but I was concerned about her threat.
-In the coming months she made the same threat a number of times.
+In the coming months, she made the same threat a number of times.
 There was clearly something wrong about what I was doing that had once been ok, but I did not know what had changed.
-I soon realized that my grandmothers threats were just that, threats.
+I soon realized that my grandmother’s threats were just that, threats.
 But I also began to feel ashamed about my pleasure with the dolls.
 What was so wrong with playing with dolls with my sister when it was such fun?
 I could never understand that.
 I was soon shamed into abandoning the doll play.

 The athletic popular guys had very little to do with me.
 I made a few friends who were also outsiders.
 My best friend for a few years was Billy, another boy who did not quite fit in.
-I remember how cute Billy looked with his freckles, crew cut hair, wearing the school sweater, maroon with gold stripes.
+I remember how cute Billy looked with his freckles, crew-cut hair, wearing the school sweater, maroon with gold stripes.
 Another friend of mine was Robert, a clunky overweight guy, very smart, but also an outsider.

-Shortly after beginning to go to the all boys school, my parents had me go to a psychotherapist.
-I was told that I was being put in therapy because I fought to much with my sister.
-In the beginning we would go in a small room the therapist had full of toys and arts and crafts.
+Shortly after beginning to go to the all-boys school, my parents had me go to a psychotherapist.
+I was told that I was being put in therapy because I fought too much with my sister.
+In the beginning, we would go in a small room the therapist had full of toys and arts and crafts.
 I would play and he would ask me questions about my play.
 When I got older we would sit in his office and talk.
 I hated going to therapy and I would have regular fights with my parents about going.
 Finally one day in fifth grade I refused to get in the car.
 My mother demanded that I get in the car and go to therapy.
 I said no and kicked the big picture window in front of our house, breaking the glass.
-I was so afraid of what punishment would follow that I hid under a concrete ledge that held the fireplace, until my father came home and found me.
+I was so afraid of what punishment would follow that I hid under a concrete ledge that held the fireplace until my father came home and found me.
 I vaguely remember being punished but I do not think I ever went back for therapy after that episode.

-Years later in my twenties I went back to the therapist to see why I had been gone to him.
-I suspected the real reason what that my parents had sent me to him was that they suspected that I was gay.
+Years later in my twenties, I went back to the therapist to see why I had been gone to him.
+I suspected the real reason was that my parents had sent me to him was that they suspected that I was gay.
 He turned out to be such an arrogant and condescending man, things I could not have seen clearly as a child.
 He refused to show me any of his notes from years earlier, but confirmed that yes, my parents had suspected I was a homosexual.
 And then he charged me for the session.
 I was so furious and vowed I would never contact him again.